 Some things to be careful of –

 - Big vehicles like buses and trucks have a long turning radius and a long vehicle body as well.
 So, on difficult turns, they may come to the other side of the road unexpectedly.
 This is very common on ‘U-turns’.
 Do be careful especially when you are turning towards right, the opposite vehicle may not be in a position to take a sharp turn and keep in its lane.

 - Taxi drivers in general drive very fast.
 Here they do not believe in saving fuel but instead, try to save time so that they can make multiple trips.
 They have stickers claiming that they stick to their lanes but don’t ever trust these stickers.

-- Sometimes drivers use turning indicators to let the other vehicles know that it is safe to overtake them.
+- Occasionally, drivers use turning indicators to let the other vehicles know that it is safe to overtake them.
 It takes some experience to understand the intention of the driver – whether it is to turn or to let you overtake!